Hammad1007/Resume/README.md

 # Resume
-This repository talks about my resume
+This repository talks about a resume sample.